zhengstar94/zhengstar94.github.io/_posts/2025/02/2025-02-01-SearchInRotatedSortedArrayII.md

 /**
  * @author zhengstars
- * @date 2024/02/10
+ * @date 2025/02/01
  */
 public class SearchInRotatedSortedArrayII {
     public static boolean search(int[] nums, int target) {
-        // Check for an empty sorted array if (nums == null || nums.length == 0) {
+        // Handle edge cases: empty array or null input if (nums == null || nums.length == 0) {
             return false;
         }

+        // Initialize pointers for binary search
-        // Initializing the leftmost and rightmost pointers int left = 0;
+        int left = 0;
         int right = nums.length - 1;

         while (left <= right) {
-            // Compute the middle index
-            int mid = left + (right - left) / 2;
+            // Calculate middle point avoiding potential integer overflow int mid = left + (right - left) / 2;

-            // If target is found, return true if (nums[mid]==target) {
+            // If target is found at mid, return true if (nums[mid] == target) {
                 return true;
             }

+            // Handle the case where left element equals middle element
+            // This is the key difference from the original rotated sorted array problem if (nums[left] == nums[mid]) {
+                // Skip one duplicate element and continue left++;
+                continue;
+            }

-            // Check if the first half of the array is sorted if (nums[left] <= nums[mid]) {
+            // Check if the left half is sorted if (nums[left] <= nums[mid]) {

-                // If the target lies in the sorted range, adjust the right pointer to mid - 1 if (nums[left] <= target && target < nums[mid]) {
+                // Check if target lies in the left sorted half if (nums[left] <= target && target < nums[mid]) {
-                    right = mid - 1;
+                    // Target is in the left half, search there right = mid - 1;
                 } else {
-                    // If target does not lie in the sorted range, adjust the left pointer to mid + 1 left = mid + 1;
+                    // Target is in the right half left = mid + 1;
                 }
+            }
+            // Right half must be sorted
+            else {
+                // Check if target lies in the right sorted half if (nums[mid] < target && target <= nums[right]) {
+                    // Target is in the right half, search there left = mid + 1;
                 } else {
-                // If first half is not sorted, the second half must be sorted
+                    // Target is in the left half

-                // If target lies in the second sorted half,
-                // adjust the left pointer to mid + 1
-                if (nums[mid] < target && target <= nums[right]) {
-                    left = mid + 1;
-                } else {
-                    // If target does not lie in the second sorted half,
-                    // adjust the right pointer to mid - 1
                     right = mid - 1;
                 }
             }
         }

-        // If the target is not found in the entire searching process, return false return false;
+        // Target was not found in the array return false;
     }